ImtiazKhanDS/course_fastai_2022/fastai_library_learning.md

 1. torch.backends.cudnn.benchmark=True

-A.  This flag allows you to enable the inbuilt cudnn auto-tuner to find the best algorithm to use for your hardware
+2. This flag allows you to enable the inbuilt cudnn auto-tuner to find the best algorithm to use for your hardware